 One of the prominent features of the temple is that inside the temple complex there lies the imprint of the feet of the Goddess on a block of stone.
 Also, when zooming into the area where the temple is present via Google Satellite, the imprint of a giant foot spans across the valley in the area near the temple.

-Darshan timings at Hidimba Devi Temple
+What are the timings at Hidimba Devi Temple?

-Festivals at Hidimba Devi Temple
+Some of the festivals celebrated at Hidimba Devi Temple are:

-During the Hindi month of Shravan, a grand festival is organized.
-This festival is held in the memory of the person who constructed it, Raja Bahadur Singh.
+- During the Hindi month of Shravan, a grand festival is organized.
+This festival is in the memory of the person who constructed it, Raja Bahadur Singh.
 Locals also know it as Bahadur Singh Re Jatar.

-Another important festival or event held is the celebration of the birthday of Hadmiba Devi, on the 14th of May, every year.
+- Another important festival or event held is the celebration of the birthday of Hadmiba Devi, on the 14th of May, every year.
 At this time, the local women visit the Dungri forest area and celebrate with music and dance.

-How to reach Hidimba Devi Temple
+How to reach Hidimba Devi Temple?

-Khushboo Resorts at Manali is a famous place to stay.
+- Khushboo Resorts at Manali is a famous place to stay.
 It has got excellent room services and suitable amenities.
 It is present at Border Road Officers Mess.

-Hotel Hadimba Heights at Dhungri near Ghatotkach & Hadimba Temple is another grand place to check in.
+- Hotel Hadimba Heights at Dhungri near Ghatotkach & Hadimba Temple is another grand place to check in.
 It has a wonderful homely atmosphere with serene natural surroundings.

-Places to visit near Hidimba Devi Temple
+What are some places to visit near Hidimba Devi Temple?

-Malana- Located in the state of Himachal Pradesh, India, Malana is an ancient solitary Indian village to the north-east of Kullu Valley.
+- Malana- Located in the state of Himachal Pradesh, India, Malana is an ancient solitary Indian village to the north-east of Kullu Valley.
 Three mountain passes connect the village to Kullu.
 The majestic peaks of Deo Tibba and Chandrakhani shadow the village.

-Kullu is at a height of 1,230 meters above the level of the sea in the state of Himachal Pradesh and is also popular as the ‘Valley of Gods’.
+- Kullu is at a height of 1,230 meters above the level of the sea in the state of Himachal Pradesh and is also popular as the ‘Valley of Gods’.
 The scenic views, towering jungles, blue water rivers, apple orchards and snow kissed mountains are some of the major pointers which attract tourists to this location.